rikaklassen/channel-content/MILESTONE.md

 - [ ] 7 000 YouTube subscribers <!--- Twitter account with most followers -->
 - [ ] 30 shorts in 30 days <!--- https://www.youtube.com/watch?v=XCg64227nOw -->
 ## Support
-If you enjoy the videos and wish to see continous uploads, please consider contributing to the [puppy fund](https://paypal.me/bglamours) via PayPal.
+If enjoy the channel and wish to see continous uploads or find any of the assets and resources useful, please consider tipping via [PayPal](https://paypal.me/bglamours).
 ## License and Copyright
 [![Creative Commons Public Domain CC0](https://licensebuttons.net/p/zero/1.0/80x15.png)](http://creativecommons.org/publicdomain/zero/1.0/)
 This repository and all files, documents, and source code contained in this repository, to the exant possible under law, is available under the [Creative Commons Zero 1.0 Universal](http://creativecommons.org/publicdomain/zero/1.0/) license.
 Effectively, this project is public domain.
 Note that some illustrations and photographs are not public domain, and those can be found in [`COPYRIGHT.md`](.COPYRIGHT.md).